trek/ember-testing-httpRespond/README.md

   * Multiple requests to the same url
   * The effect of multiple simultaneous requests that complete in a specifc order

+Using HTTP response emitting instead of the fixture feature of Ember Data or Ember Model ensures that the entire stack of your Ember.js application is exercised during integration testing.

 ## Example